📦 Free Shipping over $60

 The more frequently you take THC, though, the longer it will take to eliminate it.
 For example, if you consume a full-spectrum CBD gummy once, the THC could be in your system for about a week.
 If you consume the CBD gummy every day and then stop, it will take much longer to eliminate the THC entirely.

-The half-life of CBD is, on average, one hour to five days.
-Regularly taking CBD can lead to an accumulation of CBD in subcutaneous body fat tissue because it is lipid soluble, but this does not mean it accumulates in the blood.
+The half-life of CBD ranges from 1 hour to 5 days.
+Regularly taking CBD can lead to its accumulation in subcutaneous body fat tissue because it is lipid-soluble, but this does not mean it accumulates in the blood.

 The amount of THC in the edibles influences how long the cannabinoid stays in your system.
 Typically, the body excretes up to 80-90% of THC within the first five days of consumption if less than 10 mg or less of THC is taken.